 As visitors explored the space, reaching corridors and dead ends, their image would be multiplied and reflected onto the walls around them.
 A second film was rear projected onto a curved screen that rose out of a 10 metre wide black pool of water.
 A 4m x 10m glass mirrored wall reflected the film vertically whilst the water reflected the film horizontally creating a fully immersive video installation.
 The final room was infused with a red glow, filled with smoke and perfumed with scent of the exclusive fragrance Chanel created for the installation.

 Working from detailed sketches, scale models and CG renders, Diagon collaborated with the designer and project manager Nick Levitt on various different drafts of the maze before arriving at the final version.

 A stepped steeldeck substructure was to form the foundations for over 300 lateral metres of timber clad polished aluminium mirror double sided walls.
-The structure was to be self supporting and freestanding, the verticals connected internally to the steel deck and raised platforms so that no supports of fixings were visible.
-This was essential due to the highly reflective enviroment.
-The anticipated footfall and visitor interaction was considered in the engineering design process, ensuring it was roburst and able to withstand 5 days of heavy traffic.
+The structure was to be self-supporting and freestanding, the verticals connected internally to the steeldeck and raised platforms so that no supports of fixings were visible.
+This was essential due to the highly reflective environment.
+The anticipated footfall and visitor interaction was considered in the engineering design process, ensuring it was robust and able to withstand 5 days of heavy traffic.

 I want to say a massive thank you to all of you.
 You are heroes of the highest order.
 I've been really moved by how much dedication and passion you have put into this project.
 It means the world to me.